Advanced Inquiry Program – A Master’s Degree at the Phoenix Zoo

 *These costs are estimated and may vary per student based upon the specific courses chosen.
 Miami University and Phoenix Zoo charges are also subject to change.

-Q: What should we expect for timing of the in-person sessions at the Zoo?
+Q: What should we expect for timing of the in person Course Meetings at the Zoo?

 Q: Which courses are required?

 A: All of the Miami University online courses are required and you need to take them in the order that they are offered.
 For the Phoenix Zoo courses, the only required courses are Foundations of Inquiry during the first summer and Master Plan in Action during the second or third summer.

 Q: What’s the minimum number of courses you can expect to take at one time?